A General Framework for Updating Belief Distributions: Abstract

+This said, there are clear synergies and the operational characteristics of PAC Bayes are similar, they must be since we gather the same answer.
+However, the motivation is different and we sincerely believe our derivation is providing full support for the use of the posterior.
+Moreover, as we will see later, this derivation provides insights into the necessary calibration of loss functions $h_1$ and $h_2$.

-The layout of the remainder of the paper is as follows.
-In Section 2 we discuss how \eqref{eq:bayes} arises as the unique minimiser of expected loss.
-In Section 3 we discuss forms for the loss-to-data functions and calibration.
-Section 4 then considers general forms of data, such as partial information and non-stochastic information.
-Section 5 provides some numerical illustrations including inference based on the Cox proportional hazards model and inference about the median of a distribution function.
+{\bf 1.3 Layout of paper.} The layout of the remainder of the paper is as follows.
+In Section 2 we discuss types of loss function.
+When the self-information loss function is used then the update is the traditional Bayes update.
+With other loss functions there is a calibration issue between the two styles of loss function used, i.e. the loss to the data and the loss to the prior.
+This calibration problem is discussed and resolved in a number of ways in Section 3.
+In Section 4 we discuss forms of information other than the usual data arising from some unknown distribution function.
+This includes non-stochastic information and also partial information.
+Section 5 provides some numerical illustrations including inference based on partial information and a clustering problem.
 Section 6 concludes with a discussion on a number of points.

-{\bf 2.
-Information in the prior.} Here we discuss the choice of the Kullback--Leibler divergence as being appropriate for quantifying the loss-to-prior $h_2(\nu,\pi)$ in \eqref{eq:log-form}.
-With $n$ independent pieces of information $x=(x_1,\ldots,x_n)$ we take the cumulative loss as

-where $h_1$ will be taken in the integral form, i.e. the average or expected loss: